 - Students do not need to complete an annual progress report if they are asked by G+PS to apply for program extension on a term-by-term basis.

 A reminder is typically sent out through the student listserve, but it is the responsibility of students to initiate the process to have their annual reports submitted in time.

 Ponderosa Commons Oak House is open Monday through Friday, 7:30AM – 10:00PM and Saturdays, 8:00AM – 6:00PM.
 If you need access after hours or on Sundays/holidays, please see reception or email firstname.lastname@example.org to request office keys and have building access added to your library card.

 The term “candidacy” applies only to doctoral (PhD and EdD) students.
 Doctoral students are recommended for advancement to candidacy after (1) passing their comprehensive exam AND (2) having their research proposal approved by their full supervisory committee.
 Doctoral students must reach candidacy within 36 months of starting their program, unless a compelling rationale can be provided for an extension to this deadline.

 The Faculty of Education maintains several large Windows and Mac labs in the basement of the Scarfe Building for the use of all the students in the faculty.
 Hours are posted on the doors, since classes sometimes occupy the rooms.
+UBC libraries also provided computers for students to use.
+Make sure you check out library hours before you head over.
 There are no publicly accessibly computers in Ponderosa Commons Oak House.